 - Melt the chocolate over a double boiler

-- Cream the butter and the sugar
+- Cream the butter and the fructose

 - Add the marmalade and mix in